weip2008/LearnTorch/gru/doc/Unsupervised pretraining for supervised models.md

 ---

-## I have question: for my understanding, we use features help to analysis price. so, when you encoder features, you may reduce 8 features into 2 features, but it should not include price in coding. why in your code, price itself also been included in the features?
+## I have a question: for my understanding, we use features help to analysis price. so, when you encoder features, you may reduce 8 features into 2 features, but it should not include price in coding. why in your code, price itself also been included in the features?

 That’s a great question!
 Let’s clarify the distinction between **features** and **targets** in the context of using **autoencoders** and why we included price in the encoding.